 Know what recruiters want.

 Don’t be fooled by thinking: “If I say audit or tax, I will increase my chances as they will consider me for twice the positions.”
 In actuality, this will have the opposite effect.
 The more things you know (where you want to work, when you want to start, audit/tax), the more likely you are to get hired.
-Firms like someone who knows what they want, has a plan, and is fully prepared.
+Firms like someone who knows what they want have a plan and are fully prepared.

 We hope you all found this article helpful and that you make an informed decision for your future career in public accounting!